tent/tent.io/content/blog/tent-basics.md

 The Tent protocol tells apps and servers how to find Tent servers, save and get posts from them.
 If you control a domain (example.com) you can add a link so visitors to your site will know you use Tent and how to connect with you.
 All you need to connect with another Tent user is their URL (i.e. https://daniel.tent.is).
 Put your Tent address on your business card, email signatures, and legacy social networks.

-Tent.is also runs a friend finder app that lets you look up other Tent users by their email address.
-You don't need a Tent.is account
+In the next few days there will be a friend finder app on Tent.is to lookup users by email address.

 ### Applications